Estimate Time8 min

 Of course, raising the debt ceiling will be better than a default, but it does not address the potential long-term impacts of ever-rising government debt.
 Nor does it prevent ratings agencies and investors from having their say about rising debts and worsening governance.
 In 2011, Congress lifted the debt ceiling, but the credit rating agency Standard & Poor's still downgraded the US credit rating to AA+, one step below the best rating of AAA.
 Standard & Poor's cited the growing deficit and the prolonged debate as reasons for the downgrade.

-How might government debt affect markets in the short term?
+How might government debt affect markets?

 What can investors do about the rising national debt?